Bruce Samuels manages the firm’s 135 lawyer Litigation Section. He has obtained significant victories for clients over his 21 years with the firm.

 - Co-Author, "The Arizona Uniform Trade Secrets Act: To Preempt or Not to Preempt," Bloomberg BNA, February 2015

-- Quote Source, "En Banc Ninth Circuit Decision Could Send CFAA to Supreme Court for Review," Reproduced in Bloomberg BNA, with permission from Electronic Commerce & Law Report, April 2012
+- Quoted, "En Banc Ninth Circuit Decision Could Send CFAA to Supreme Court for Review," Electronic Commerce & Law Report, April 2012

 - Author, "Medical Records: Getting Yours," Public Citizen Health Research Group, 1992